larsvilhuber/day1-tutorial/01-setup.md

 ## First steps

-1. Create an empty folder, like `Documents/day1`
+1. Create an empty folder, like `Desktop/day1`
-2. Navigate to this folder in Stata
+2. Navigate to this folder in Stata: `cd ../Desktop/day1`
-3. Open this folder in your text editor, if it can open folders
+3. Open this folder in your text editor, if it can open folders (optional)
 4. Google "[CEPII GeoDist](https://duckduckgo.com/?t=ffab&q=cepii+geodist&ia=web)"